The Current Gold Price

 Environmental Threats to Gold Prices

 When we talk of environmental factors affecting gold prices, we can look at directly observable phenomena, like the weather.
-Earthquakes are perhaps the greatest threat to gold mines and extraction operations and they can greatly hinder the expected gold output.
+Earthquakes are perhaps the greatest threat to gold mines and extraction operations and they can hinder the expected gold output.

-Hurricanes, tornadoes, tsunamis, or even wildfires can be a great threat, although as technology advances, gold mining operators plan and execute craftier precautions.
+Hurricanes, tornadoes, tsunamis, or even wildfires can be a threat, although as technology advances, gold mining operators plan and execute craftier precautions.
 In any case, when such extreme upheavals of the natural environment come about, gold prices tend to move along with them.